surrealdb/surrealdb.net/README.md

 services.AddSurreal(configuration.GetConnectionString("SurrealDB"));
 ```

-It will automatically create a new SurrealDB using the `Server address` and configure the client using the different values for `namespace`, `database`, `username` and `password`.
-Note that these values are optional but the `address` is still required.
+It will automatically create a new SurrealDB using the `Server endpoint` and configure the client using the different values for `namespace`, `database`, `username` and `password`.
+Note that these values are optional but the `endpoint` is still required.

 ###### Multiple instances